gali8/Tesseract-OCR-iOS/README.md

-Tesseract OCR iOS 3.03 (Leoptonica 1.70)
+Tesseract OCR iOS 3.03 (Leptonica 1.70)
 =================

 **Tesseract OCR iOS is a Framework for iOS5+.**